1986 | ISO/IEC 8879 (*SGML*) publication |

 </OL></BODY></HTML>

-Fixed flaw in the HTML specification text
+Flaw in HTML specification text

-Detecting HTML 5.1's datalist
+HTML 5.1's datalist issue

 $ head -1 test3.html